 Apart from its excellent record in State Exams, the English Department in Sligo Grammar School prides itself on its encouragement of creative writing.
 Samples of students’ work are printed in the school newsletter on a regular basis.

-You can read some of this years offerings here.
+You can read some of last year’s offerings here.

 This year several of our students have also won writing competitions , varying from short story to essay writing.